MaskingTechnology/jitar/documentation/docs/guides/creating-a-cluster.md

 ### Step 3: Configure the cluster

 Once the segmentation strategy is defined, the cluster needs to be configured.
-A cluster always requires the [repository](../fundamentals/runtime-services#repository), [gateway](../fundamentals/runtime-services#gateway) and [node](../fundamentals/runtime-services#node) services, so you need to configure them separately.
-A separate node configuration is required for each (backend) segment.
+A cluster always requires the [repository](../fundamentals/runtime-services#repository), [gateway](../fundamentals/runtime-services#gateway) and [worker](../fundamentals/runtime-services#worker) services, so you need to configure them separately.
+A separate worker configuration is required for each (backend) segment.

 In-depth information on configuring the services can be found in the [runtime services section](../fundamentals/runtime-services).

 ### Step 4: Deploy the cluster

 The final step is to deploy the cluster.
-You can spin up as many nodes per segment as you want, Jitar will [automatically balance the load](../deploy/load-balancing) between them.
+You can spin up as many workers per segment as you want, Jitar will [automatically balance the load](../deploy/load-balancing) between them.
 Keep in mind that using multiple services always leads to performance loss due to network latency.
 Therefore it's important to perform some tests before going into production.
-In some cases some tweaking of the segmentation strategy or the number of nodes is required to get it right.
+In some cases some tweaking of the segmentation strategy or the number of workers is required to get it right.
 You can only find out by measuring it.

 ## Reliability

 Some parts of an application are more important than others.
 Parts that are crucial might need a guarantee of their availability.
 In this case it's a good idea to set up a cluster.

-The [gateway service](../fundamentals/runtime-services#gateway) provides a failover system out-of-the box that uses the [health system](../monitor/health) for monitoring the availability of its nodes.
-If a node doesn't respond or returns an unhealthy state, the gateway will stop using the node and resort to the remaining nodes.
-This means that a cluster with multiple nodes is required to be able to guarantee availability.
+The [gateway service](../fundamentals/runtime-services#gateway) provides a failover system out-of-the box that uses the [health system](../monitor/health) for monitoring the availability of its workers.
+If a worker doesn't respond or returns an unhealthy state, the gateway will stop using the worker and resort to the remaining workers.
+This means that a cluster with multiple workers is required to be able to guarantee availability.

 Setting up an availability cluster requires the same steps as [setting up a scalability cluster](#scalability), but with different reasoning.
 We do not recommend changing the segmentation strategy for adding reliability.
-Instead you can simply spin up multiple instances of the existing node(s).
+Instead you can simply spin up multiple instances of the existing worker(s).

 ## Security

 Limiting and protecting access to public services is always recommended.
 For the protection of a public [standalone service](../fundamentals/runtime-services#standalone) or a cluster of services, the proxy service could be placed in a [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing)){target="_blank"}.

 The proxy only forwards requests to other services.
-The RPC calls are forwarded to a [gateway](../fundamentals/runtime-services#gateway) or [node](../fundamentals/runtime-services#node) and the rest of the calls are forwarded to the [repository](../fundamentals/runtime-services#repository).
+The RPC calls are forwarded to a [gateway](../fundamentals/runtime-services#gateway) or [worker](../fundamentals/runtime-services#worker) and the rest of the calls are forwarded to the [repository](../fundamentals/runtime-services#repository).
 When the application is deployed as a [standalone service](../fundamentals/runtime-services#standalone), both services run on the same server.